johnsonjh/VEDIT/README.md

 between non-fatal warnings and fatal errors in the build summary.
 Some (non-fatal) errors currently occur and are not of major concern.
-Determining the actual error severity requires carefully examining the output sent to the list device.*
+Determining the actual error severity requires carefully examining the output of the assembler.*

 The HEX output produced by these assemblers can be directly converted to an executable COM file using the `HEXCOM` utility.